 Snails are often so abundant in gardens that some damage has to be tolerated.
 They cannot be eradicated so target control measures on protecting the more vulnerable plants, such as hostas, seedlings, vegetables and soft young shoots on herbaceous plants.

-- Transplant sturdy plantlets grown on in pots, rather than young vulnerable seedlings.
+- Transplanting sturdy plantlets grown on in pots, rather than young vulnerable seedlings.
 Transplants can be given some protection with cloches

 - Traps, such as scooped out half orange, grapefruit or melon skins, can be laid cut side down, or jars part-filled with beer and sunk into the soil near vulnerable plants.
 Check and empty these regularly, preferably every morning.
 Proprietary traps are also available from garden centres and mail order suppliers

 Following the manufactures instructions scatter slug pellets thinly around vulnerable plants, such as seedlings, vegetables and young shoots on herbaceous plants.
 It is important store pellets safely and scatter them thinly as they can harm other wildlife, pets and young children if eaten in quantity.